mikeedudee/HighPoweredRocketFlightComputerDemo/README.md

 This is a sample or demonstration of a working flight computer for a high-powered rocket using Arduino IDE.
 It supports multiple microcontrollers.
 This program has been tested and is considered ready for flight and is 100% working.
 Though I recommend changing some parameters to suit your mission profile, always test after you have made changes.

-> This software was ran and tested using ESP32.
+> This software was run and tested using ESP32.
 Some libraries may or may not be needed on your end, always check which library supports your working environment.

 ---